darrinliam/ace-selection-collapser/README.md

 The file `collapser.js` contains the class Collapser.
 Call the method `toggleSelectionCollapse()` from your `Ace` editor container when you want to collapse selections.
 Calling the method when no text is selected has no effect on the appearance of the edit session.

+Note: to load `collapser.js` as an es6 module, uncomment the export statement (the last line) in said file.

 ## Example

 To see the utility in action, open `examples/collapser.html` in your favorite browser.
 This example, complete with a `JSON` tester file, provides two buttons: one to open the search box, and another to collapse selections.
 Virst, search for some text, preferably a string that appears multiple times, like "donkey".
 Then click on the "Collapse search hits/multiselections" button.